mohammedjunaidn/E-Commerce_and_Sales_report/README.md

 - SciPy
 - Matplotlib
 - Seaborn <br>
-The dataset has been organized into three separate tables, linked using the common column Customer_id, to enable structured data storage and efficient retrieval.
+The dataset has been organized into three separate tables, linked using the common column Customer_id, to enable structured data storage<br>
+and efficient retrieval.
 Some column names have been modified to improve readability.
 This organization enhances data management,<br>
 simplifies SQL-based queries, and supports efficient data storage and retrieval in the database.
 It also helps address business-related problems<br>
 using SQL queries and enables more effective analysis for predictive modeling and forecasting.<br>